-Mesothelium is the name for the tissue that lines your lungs, stomach, heart, and other organs.
+Mesothelium is the name for the tissue that lines your lungs, stomach, heart and other organs.
 Rarely, a tumour can grow from this tissue, in which case it is called a mesothelioma.

 Such tumours can be benign (not cancer) or malignant (cancer).
 Most times such tumours start in the lungs, but can also start in the abdomen or other organs.

 When asbestos fibres are inhaled or ingested, the body is unable to break them down or expel them.
-Those fibres remain in the body causing scarring and damaging sensitive tissues.
+Those fibres remain in your body causing scarring and damaging sensitive tissues.
 That damage can eventually lead to cancer or other asbestos-related diseases.

 To protect workers from this serious disease, there are now strict rules about working with any asbestos-related materials.